Wisconsin Soybean and Corn Disease Update – August 2, 2021

 University research has indicated that the appearance of apothecia can be predicted using weather data and a threshold of percent soybean canopy row closure in a field.
 Based on these predictions and crop phenology, site-specific risk values are generated for three scenarios (non-irrigated soybeans, soybeans planted on 15″ row-spacing and irrigated, or soybeans planted on 30″ row-spacing and irrigated).
 Though not specifically tested we would expect row-spacings of 22 inches or less to have a similar probability response to fungicide as the 15 inch row-spacing.

 The Sclerotinia apothecial models that underlie the Sporecaster prediction tool have undergone significant validation in both small test plots and in commercial production fields.
 In 2017, efficacy trials were conducted at agricultural research stations in Iowa, Michigan, and Wisconsin to identify fungicide application programs and thresholds for model implementation.
 Additionally, apothecial scouting and disease monitoring were conducted in a total of 60 commercial farmer fields in Michigan, Nebraska, and Wisconsin between 2016 and 2017 to evaluate model accuracy across the growing region.
 Across all irrigated and non-irrigated locations predictions during the soybean flowering period (R1 to early R4 growth stages) were found to explain end-of-season disease observations with an accuracy of 81.8% using the established probability thresholds now programmed in the app.
-We have made additional improvements for 2020, to further refine accuracy.
-So if you have used Sporecaster before, you might want to watch the embedded video above to learn about the changes that were made for 2020 and how to best use Sporecaster.
+We have made additional improvements for 2021, to further refine accuracy.
+So if you have used Sporecaster before, you might want to check the version in the “Help and Info” button to be sure you have version 1.4 of the Sporecaster.
 If you want to learn more about the science of Sporecaster, check out the embedded video below.

 Not only can users run predictions of risk during the soybean bloom period for any field, you can also set up visual maps to look at multiple sites simultaneously.
-An example for the state of Wisconsin can be found in figure 2, which represents risk for July 3, 2020 for non-irrigated soybeans.
-Currently, if soybeans are flowering, risk is moderate to low in the southern third of Wisconsin for non-irrigated soybeans.
-And higher for flowering soybeans in the northern portions of the state.
+An example for the state of Wisconsin can be found in figure 2, which represents risk for June 29, 2021 for non-irrigated soybeans.
+Currently, if soybeans are flowering, risk is moderate to low in much of Wisconsin for non-irrigated soybeans, due to the recent hot and dry weather.
+In the north-eastern portions of the state, risk for flowering soybeans is higher due to more frequent rain events that have occurred there.
 Check back to this blog regularly as I will post maps like these with interpretation of risk for Wisconsin as we move through the season.

 What to Spray for White Mold?

 If you have decided to spray soybeans for white mold, what are the best products to use?
 Over the last several years we have run numerous fungicide efficacy trials in Wisconsin and in conjunction with researchers in other states.
-In Wisconsin, we have observed that Endura applied at 8 oz at the R1 growth stage performs well.
+In Wisconsin, we have observed that Endura applied as a single application at 8 oz between the R1 and R2 growth stage performs well.
 We have also observed that the fungicide Aproach applied at 9 fl oz at R1 and again at R3 also performs comparably to the Endura treatment.
 Other fungicide options also include Omega and Proline.
 You can view results of past fungicide evaluations for Wisconsin by CLICKING HERE.If you would like to run tailored estimations of return on investment for various fungicide programs, you can use another smartphone application called Sporebuster.

 What is Sporebuster?